Scarpa’s Kim Miller Pulls Back the Curtain on B Corp Certification

 The North American CEO of the Italian footwear brand discusses how his company is taking its sustainability efforts to the next level

-For example, SCARPA NA, which is based in Boulder, Colorado, is heavily involved in the brand’s Athlete Mentorship Initiative, which “expands our community to include more people of color, LGBTQ, and people with disabilities,” Miller says.
+For example, Scarpa NA, which is based in Boulder, Colorado, is heavily involved in the brand’s Athlete Mentorship Initiative, which “expands our community to include more people of color, LGBTQ, and people with disabilities,” Miller said.

 We’re still a family-owned Italian business, and our values are still based on the things that they’ve always been based on—making good products, taking care of people, trying to be sustainable, and giving back to our community.
 B Corp certification is important for understanding everything we do in the business, starting with our impact on the people who work for us, the people in our community.
 It’s about measuring our global impact—economically, environmentally, socially.
 It’s a way to analyze that we’re capable of making that commitment to sustainability, that we can articulate that commitment, and that we can have accountability to that commitment.
 B Corp certification is a big endeavor.
 It’s all-encompassing, and it’s a proud move for any brand.